trofi/trofi.github.io.gen/posts/257-a-year-on-nixos.md

 `NixOS` community.
 Maybe it's just because I did not break anything major yet? :)

-I almost never see any blame or aggressive behaviour.
+I almost never see any blame or aggressive behavior.
 And when rare incidents happen people do step in and explain why it's not OK and suggest various ways out of a conflict.
 That makes the community a great collaborative environment.
 At least from the far viewpoint I interact